Esperion Reports Fourth Quarter and Full Year 2022 Financial Results and Provides Company Update

 – Generated $15M in U.S. Net Sales in Q4 (+23% vs Q4 2021) and Full Year U.S. Net Sales of $56M (+40% Year over Year) with a Concurrent 41% Reduction in Selling, General and Administrative Expenses –

 ANN ARBOR, Mich., Feb.
-21, 2023 (GLOBE NEWSWIRE) -- Esperion ESPR today reported financial results for the fourth quarter and full year ended December 31, 2022, and provided a business update.
+21, 2023 (GLOBE NEWSWIRE) -- Esperion (NASDAQ: ESPR) today reported financial results for the fourth quarter and full year ended December 31, 2022, and provided a business update.

 “I’m proud of the entire organization at Esperion and our ability to deliver on the commitments we made in 2022.
 From prudent expense management to consistent quarter over quarter growth to timely completion of the landmark CLEAR Outcomes study, we successfully executed on our stated goals,” said Sheldon Koenig, president and chief executive officer of Esperion.
 “In 2023, we look forward to working tirelessly to ensure the data from CLEAR Outcomes serve as the catalyst for improved clinical management for millions of patients.
 These are practice changing data.
 NEXLETOL (bempedoic acid) is the first oral LDL-C lowering therapy to deliver clinically meaningful reductions in hard endpoints in almost 20 years.
 We look forward to presenting these data in a few weeks at the ACC.23 Annual Scientific Session & Expo together with the World Congress of Cardiology and encourage you to join – online or in person – on March 4, 2023, in New Orleans, LA.”